Learning Community Student Leaders

 Within each learning community, up to 25 students are co-enrolled in a set of thematically linked courses.
 In and outside of the classroom, the LCL is charged with facilitating the students’ adjustment to Ohio University.
 They serve as a positive role model and resource for students throughout the semester.
 Through assisting the instructor in delivery of the course material, LCLs provide peer insights and coaching.

-The LCL is supervised by and directly reports to a FYrST Office Graduate Assistant.
+The LCL is supervised by and directly reports to the Coordinator of Student Leaders (CSL) or a Learning Community Programs Graduate Assistant (GA).
 They also work collaboratively with their assigned UC 1900 instructor.

 This position averages 8 hours-per-week during the fall semester.
 There are very limited number of positions available for spring semester.